 No matter how great business is at your bar or restaurant, chances are you would like to make more money.
 One of the easiest ways to do this is through Restaurant Upselling, or convincing customers to upgrade their current purchase or buy more items.
 Restaurant Upselling is a common strategy for restaurants to boost their profits.
-Upselling is more than sales, it requires perception, knowledge, and discretion.
-At its best, upselling can look less like sales and more like customer service, effective techniques should be subtle enough to avoid annoying the customer or making them feel pestered.
+Upselling is more than sales; it requires perception, knowledge, and discretion.
+At its best, upselling can look less like sales and more like customer service and effective techniques should be subtle enough to avoid annoying the customer or making them feel pestered.
 Find out how to achieve effective customer engagement for your restaurant here.

 1. Train Your Staff for Restaurant Upselling

 Make sure all your servers know how important restaurant upselling is and how to do it.
 Routinely go over the new information with them and ensure that they know the menu completely, including the new items, and the details of all the items.
 Be sure your servers know which items they should focus on.
 For example, you might have a new dessert menu that you want to push, or you might want to focus on selling pricier drinks.